 How does Scale Up Milwaukee work?

 Scale Up Milwaukee helps connect all of the formal and informal institutions supporting growth into a synergistic “entrepreneurship ecosystem” aligned around one common vision with many common as well as individual benefits.
-Have a look at the chart below and see if it makes sense.

 What is Scale Up Milwaukee’s view of entrepreneurship?

-Daniel Isenberg, who founded the Babson Entrepreneurship Ecosystem Project which provides the professional vision, expertise and methodology for Scale Up Milwaukee, has defined entrepreneurship as consisting of the continual aspiration to growth and to the creation of more-than-average scaling up of business ventures, regardless of the sector or age.
+Daniel Isenberg, who founded the Babson Entrepreneurship Ecosystem Project which provides the professional vision, expertise and methodology for Scale Up Milwaukee, has defined entrepreneurship as consisting of the continual aspiration to grow and to the creation of more-than-average scaling up of business ventures, regardless of the sector or age.
 Scale Up ventures may be family businesses, startups, manufacturers, services, retailers, or tech companies.
 Scale Up can mean increased growth of 5%, 25%, 50% or 100%.
 Many ventures that participate in Scale Up programs find growth to be almost immediate and significant.

 Who is driving Scale Up Milwaukee?

+Scale Up Milwaukee is an initiative of the Greater Milwaukee Committee.
 Since the project’s launch in April, 2013, the core group has widened to include the GMC and many of its members, WEDC, the Babson Entrepreneurship Ecosystem Project, UWM, Mayor Tom Barrett’s office, M-7, WHEDA, WWBIC and others.
 We invite all institutions and individuals – local, regional, and national – that have a stake in helping Milwaukee-area businesses to participate and benefit from Milwaukee ventures scaling up.

 What has the pilot phase of Scale Up Milwaukee achieved so far?